strayMat/causal-ml-course/slides/event_studies.typ

   This setup is known as: #alert[panel data, event studies, longitudinal data, time-series data.]
 ]

+#slide(title: "Examples of event studyies for policy question")[

+]

 #slide(title: "Setup: event studies are quasi-experiment")[
   - #link("https://en.wikipedia.org/wiki/Quasi-experiment", "Quasi-experiment"): a situation where the treatment is not randomly assigned by the researcher but by nature or society.

-  - A convincing quasi-experiment introduces a certain amount of randomness in the treatment assignment (sometimes called exogeneity): it enforces the ignorability assumption (unconfoundedness).
+  - Should introduces some randomness in the treatment assignment: enforcing treatment exogeneity, ie. ignorability (ie. unconfoundedness).
+  //#TODO causal diagram with times

   == Today: Three quasi-experimental designs for event studies